JetBrains/KEEP/proposals/collection-literals.md

 }
 ```

+Another KEEP proposal that heavily uses the notion of *expected type* is [Improve resolution using expected type](./improved-resolution-expected-type.md).

 **Definition.**
 _`Type` static scope_ is the set that contains member callables (functions and properties) of `Type.Companion` type (`Type.Companion` is a companion object),
 or static members of the type if the type is declared in Java.